gnosischain/posdao-test-setup/README.md

 The test starts a chain with POA consensus and then migrates to POSDAO consensus.
 POA utilizes `Open Ethereum v2.6.8-beta`, but POSDAO requires `v2.7.2-posdao-stable` (and above).
 The chain switches from `v2.6.8-beta` to `v2.7.2-posdao-stable` when migrating from POA to POSDAO consensus.

-## Usage

-To configure the repository and run tests, execute `npm run all`, but first `Open Ethereum` client must be downloaded or built (see below).

 ## Requirements

 To integrate with [Open Ethereum](https://github.com/OpenEthereum/open-ethereum), the following structure of folders is assumed: